-(i) The City shall use the TRCC Funds provided under this Agreement solely to cover costs incurred by the City to make the improvements described in EXHIBIT A.

-(ii) The City shall not expend any TRCC Funds on: (a) fund-raising expenditures related to capital or endowment campaigns, grants or re-grants; (b) direct political lobbying, (c) bad debt expense, (d) non-deductible tax penalties, (e) operating expenses that are utilized in calculating federal unrelated business income tax; or (f) in any other manner that would be inconsistent with the use stated in Paragraphs 2A and 2B of this Agreement.
-C. Match Requirement.
+- (i) The City shall use the TRCC Funds provided under this Agreement solely to cover costs incurred by the City to make the improvements described in EXHIBIT A. - (ii) The City shall not expend any TRCC Funds on: (a) fund-raising expenditures related to capital or endowment campaigns, grants or re-grants; (b) direct political lobbying, (c) bad debt expense, (d) non-deductible tax penalties, (e) operating expenses that are utilized in calculating federal unrelated business income tax; or (f) in any other manner that would be inconsistent with the use stated in Paragraphs 2A and 2B of this Agreement.

+- C. Match Requirement.
 If the City's TRCC Application attached hereto as EXHIBIT A indicates that the City will make a matching contribution toward the purpose for which TRCC Funds will be used by the City under this Agreement, the City shall make the matching contribution so indicated in the amount specified in the City's TRCC Application.
-If the City fails to make and expend such a matching contribution prior to September 30, 2023, the County may require repayment of TRCC Funds from the City for noncompliance with this provision.

-D. Request for Reimbursement.
-For each and every reimbursement request, City shall furnish to County the TRCC Reimbursement Form, attached hereto as EXHIBIT B, together with such invoices or other supporting documentation as County may reasonably require.

-E. Deadline to Request Reimbursement of TRCC Funds.
-City will make all requests for reimbursement under this Agreement on or before September 30, 2023.

-F. Reporting Requirements.
-The City shall submit to the County a completed copy of the TRCC Project Status Report, attached hereto as EXHIBIT C no later than December 31, 2022 and and a final report on December 31, 2023.
+If the City fails to make and expend such a matching contribution prior to December 31, 2020, the County may require repayment of TRCC Funds from the City for noncompliance with this provision. - D. Request for Reimbursement.
+For each and every reimbursement request, City shall furnish to County the 2020 TRCC Reimbursement Form, attached hereto as EXHIBIT B, together with such invoices or other supporting documentation as County may reasonably require. - E. Deadline to Request Reimbursement of TRCC Funds.
+City will make all requests for reimbursement under this Agreement on or before December 31, 2020.
+If City anticipates being unable to use the TRCC Funds before the December 31, 2020 deadline, City may make a request for an extension of time, no later than November 15, 2020.
+Requests for extension of time must be made in writing and directed to the County Community Services Department.
+The County shall, in its sole and absolute discretion, determine whether to grant the Recipient's request for extension. - F. Reporting Requirements.
+The City shall submit to the County a completed copy of the Disbursement of Funds Report, attached hereto as EXHIBIT C, detailing how the TRCC Funds were expended, no later than March 31, 2021. - G. Recordkeeping.

-G. Recordkeeping.
 The City shall maintain its books and records in such a way that any TRCC Funds received from the County will be shown separately on the City's books.
 The City shall maintain records adequate to identify the use of the TRCC Funds for the purposes specified in this Agreement.
 The City shall make its books and records available to the County at reasonable times.